Everything that is not YOU – will dissolve.

 Use today’s question as a journal prompt.
 If you don’t have the time to sit down and write, just take a moment to reflect on your response.

 The article states, “everything that is not YOU – will dissolve” through the practice of returning to silence.
 What aspects of yourself do you currently identify with that you suspect might be these “not YOU” layers?
-This might be a difficult question to answer but keep in mind, all of our “coping mechanisms” are survival strategies that we’ve learned to use, and don’t have any bearing on who we really are at our core.
+This might be a difficult question to answer but keep in mind, all of our “coping mechanisms” are survival strategies that we’ve learned to use, and they don’t have any bearing on who we really are at our core.
 What would it feel like to allow those to dissolve, and what do you imagine might remain?

 3 – Quotes to share